Lofdof/Lofdof/README.md

-# About me

-Greetings!
+# Greetings!

+<img src="kisspng-teaching-with-calvin-and-hobbes-exploring-calvin-a-calvin-and-hobbes-5abbcf44bfcee8.0080076015222577327857.png" width="20%" height="20%">

 Thanks for stopping by my GitHub-Page.

-<img src="kisspng-teaching-with-calvin-and-hobbes-exploring-calvin-a-calvin-and-hobbes-5abbcf44bfcee8.0080076015222577327857.png" width="20%" height="20%">

-Here, You will find some information about that guy who is trying to code.
+Here, you'll find some information about that guy who is trying to code.

 ## :mortar_board: To-Do's: